ajinata84/blog/README.md

-A blog created for my curhatan
+A blog created for my curhatan. blog is formatted from markdown data to make writing EZ